Geodesics motion of test particles around Schwarzschild-Klinkhamer wormhole with topological defects and gravitational lensing: Schwarzschild-Klinkhamer wormhole with a cosmic string

 \section{Schwarzschild-Klinkhamer wormhole with a cosmic string}

 In this section, we consider a generalized version of the Klinkhamer wormhole space-time (\ref{K1}) by incorporating a factor $A(x)$ analogue to the Schwarzschild solution in the presence of a cosmic string passing through it.
 This new metric we called Schwarzschild-Klinkhamer wormhole space-time with a cosmic string, a non-vacuum solution of the field equations.
-This new metric is described by the following line-element in the chat $(t, x, \theta, \phi)$ as\footnote{We thank professor F. R. Klinkhamer who pointed out Ref. \cite{ff1} where a similar metric was presented without a cosmic string, $\alpha \to 1$.}
+This new metric is described by the following line-element in the chat $(t, x, \theta, \phi)$ as \footnote{After this work, we noticed a paper \cite{ff1}, where a similar metric without topological defects, such as cosmic string or global monopole charge was presented.}

-Here $\alpha <1$ is a cosmic string parameter related with linear mass density of the string.
-We choose the parameters $a, b$, and $M$ are all positive integer with $b > 2\,M$, $b^2 > a^2$, and $a>0$.
-The above metric (\ref{a1}) of Schwarzschild-Klinkhamer wormhole with a cosmic string can reduce to Schwarzschild solution with different spatial structure and the original Klinkhamer wormhole metric (\ref{K1}) \cite{ss1}.
+Here $0 < \alpha \leq 1$ is a cosmic string parameter related with linear mass density of the string.
+We choose the parameters $a, b$, and $M$ all are positive with $b > 2\,M$, $b^2 > a^2$, and $a>0$.
+The above Schwarzschild-Klinkhamer wormhole metric (\ref{a1}) can reduce to Schwarzschild solution with different spatial structure, and the original Klinkhamer wormhole metric (\ref{K1}) \cite{ss1}.
 Note that the condition $b>2\,M$ in (\ref{a1}) is required to prevent the formation of event horizon.
 The introduction of a cosmic string into the space-time brings about significant alterations to its geometrical and curvature characteristics.

 The nonzero components of the Einstein tensor $G_{\mu\nu}$ for the space-time (\ref{a1}) are

 The Ricci scalar $R$ and the Kretschmann scalar curvatures of the above space-time are given by